andreyto/proddl2/README.md

 On Linux, we used GCC (>4.7.0).
 On Windows, we used Visual Studio 2010 in 32 bit mode.

-After you have configured the dependencies, use sample commands for configuring, building and installing PRODDL from `config/linux/build.sh` and `config/win/build.bat`
+After you have configured the dependencies, create an empty build directory **outside** of the source tree, make it your current working directory  and use sample commands for configuring, building and installing PRODDL from `config/linux/build.sh` and `config/win/build.bat`.

+You will need to define the environment variables referenced in the build scripts.

 After successfully building **and** installing PRODDL, run `ctest` in the build directory to execute the unit tests.